oidcproxydotnet/OidcProxy.Net/docs/demos/spa-bffs/auth0/src/readme.md

 ## Or run the demo using the CLI

-* Open a terminal window or a command promt
+* Open a terminal window or a command prompt
 * Navigate to api/
 * Type `dotnet restore`
 * Type `dotnet run`

-* Open another terminal window or a command promt
+* Open another terminal window or a command prompt
 * Navigate to spa+bff/
 * Type `dotnet restore`
 * Type `dotnet run`